software-mansion/protostar/website/docs/tutorials/09-profiling.md

 protostar test --profiling test/test_file.cairo::test_case_name
 ```
 :::warning
-You can only run profiling for a single test case
+You can only run profiling for a single test case.
 :::

 Protostar will run the test in the profiling mode (it may take a little more than ususal) and produce a file `profile.pb.gz`